neondatabase/reset-branch-action/README.md

 - **`cs_prisma`**: Set to `true` to format the output connection strings for Prisma.
 Defaults to `false`.
 - **`cs_ssl`**: Control the `sslmode` in the output connection strings.
 Supported values: `"require"`, `"verify-ca"`, `"verify-full"`, `"omit"`.
 Defaults to `"require"`.

-If you don't provide values for these optional fields, the action uses the following defaults for connection string outputs:
+If you donot provide any values for these optional fields, the action uses the following defaults for connection string outputs:

 - `cs_role_name`: Default role of the branch.
 - `cs_database`: Default database of the branch.